adfranks/custom-html-email-template/README.md

 # custom-html-email-template
-A custom responsive and spongy HTML email created for a hiking website's seasonal newsletter.
+A custom responsive and spongy HTML email created for a hiking website's newsletter.